ROBOTIS-GIT/emanual/docs/en/parts/communication/bt-430-dongle.md

     ![img](/assets/images/parts/communication/bt-410_dongle_08.png)

-7. Enter `!` as shown

-    below in the terminal, and when OK appears, it enters command mode.
-Here, if OK continues to appear when entering AT, it means that the BT-430 Dongle has successfully connected, and you can configure it.
+7. Enter `!` as shown below in the terminal to enter command mode.
+Here, if OK continues to appear after entering `AT`, it means that the BT-430 Dongle has successfully connected, and you can now configure it.

     ![img](/assets/images/parts/communication/bt-410_dongle_09.png)

-8. This is the device search feature.
-Enter AT+BTINQ=DBE7DF000001 and press Enter, and devices with MAC addresses greater than or equal to DBE7DF000001 among nearby BLE devices will be searched.
+8. Enter AT+BTINQ=DBE7DF000001 and press Enter to search for devices with MAC addresses greater than or equal to DBE7DF000001 among nearby BLE devices.

     ![img](/assets/images/parts/communication/bt-410_dongle_10.png)

 9. Device connection is done by searching for nearby devices with the AT+BTINQ command, and then pairing with the displayed Bluetooth address (12 digits in hexadecimal) without dashes.
-For example, if you enter ATDDBE7DF000001 and press Enter without dashes, it will attempt to connect.
+For example, if you enter `ATDDBE7DF000001` and press Enter, it will attempt to connect to the listed BLE device.

 # [AT Commands](#at-commands)

 You can change the settings of the BT-430 Dongle using AT commands in the terminal as follows.

-1. Restart the system.
+1. Restart the system:
-  Enter ATZ and press Enter to restart the BT-430 Dongle.
-If you have made any changes to the settings, it will restart in the changed mode.
+  Enter `ATZ` and press Enter to restart the BT-430 Dongle.
+If you have made any changes to the settings, they will persist across restarts.

     ![img](/assets/images/parts/communication/bt-410_dongle_11.png)

-2. Device Discovery
+2. Device Discovery:
-  Enter AT+BTINQ as shown below and press Enter to search for devices with MAC addresses greater than or equal to DBE7DF000001 among nearby BLE devices.
+  Enter `AT+BTINQ=DBE7DF000001` as shown below and press Enter to search for devices with MAC addresses greater than or equal to DBE7DF000001 among nearby BLE devices.

     ![img](/assets/images/parts/communication/bt-410_dongle_12.png)

-3. Automatic Pairing
+3. Automatic Pairing:
-  Unpaired BT-430 SLAVE modules will automatically pair when brought close to the BT-430 Dongle (within about 10cm).
+  Unpaired BT-430 follower modules will automatically pair when brought close to the BT-430 Dongle (within about 10cm).

-4. Disable Automatic Pairing
+4. Disable Automatic Pairing:
-  Enter AT+BTAUTOPAIR=0 and press ENTER.
+  Enter `AT+BTAUTOPAIR=0` and press ENTER.

     ![img](/assets/images/parts/communication/bt-410_dongle_13.png)